Department of Numbers

 Bismarck, North Dakota Unemployment

-The BLS reported that the unemployment rate for Bismarck fell 0.1 percentage points in March 2012 to 2.8%.
-For the same month, the metro unemployment rate was 0.2 percentage points lower than the North Dakota rate.
-The unemployment rate in Bismarck peaked in March 2009 at 3.9% and is now 1.1 percentage points lower.
+The BLS reported that the unemployment rate for Bismarck fell 0.0 percentage points in March 2023 to 2.0%.
+For the same month, the metro unemployment rate was 0.1 percentage points lower than the North Dakota rate.
+The unemployment rate in Bismarck peaked in April 2020 at 8.5% and is now 6.5 percentage points lower.
+From a post peak low of 2.0% in January 2022, the unemployment rate has now grown by 0.0 percentage points.
 You can also compare Bismarck unemployment with unemployment in other cities.

 Unemployment Rate: Bismarck, North Dakota, National